A calculus for modal compact Hausdorff spaces: Kripke completeness of

 Let $\phi$ be a formula in this hybrid language.
 The \emph{standard translation} $\text{ST}(\phi, x)$ of $\phi$ is a first-order formula in the first-order language containing the binary relation symbols $E,S$ and the ternary relation symbol $T$.
 The standard translation on the connectives of the reversive extension of $\mathcal{L}_{\nabla \Box}$ is defined in the usual way (see, e.g., \cite[Def.~2.45]{BRV01}) that reflects the interpretation of the connectives in Kripke frames given above.
 If $\mathbf{j}$ is a nominal, then $\text{ST}(\mathbf{j}, x)$ is the formula $x=y_j$, where $y_j$ is a reserved variable associated to the nominal $\mathbf{j}$ (for more details on the standard translations of formulas in hybrid languages see, e.g., \cite[p.~585]{CoGoVa06b}).

+The algorithm SQEMA, which is given in full detail in \cite[Sec.~3]{CoGoVa06b}, takes as input a modal formula $\phi$ and, if it succeeds, it outputs a first-order formula that is a local first-order correspondent of $\phi$.
+A local first-order correspondent of a formula $\phi$ in $\mathcal{L}_{\nabla \Box}$ is a formula $\alpha(x)$ in the first-order language with identity, two binary relation symbols $E,S$, and a ternary relation symbol $T$ with the following property: for every Kripke frame $(X,E,T,S)$ and $a \in X$, we have $a \vDash_v \phi$ for any valuation $v$ iff $\alpha(a)$ holds in the frame.
+In particular, $\phi$ is valid in the frame iff $\forall x\, \alpha(x)$ holds.
+For the general definition of local first-order correspondent see, e.g., \cite[Def.~3.29]{BRV01}.

-We now briefly describe the algorithm SQEMA, which is given in full detail in \cite[Sec.~3]{CoGoVa06b}.
-The algorithm takes as input a modal formula $\phi$ and, if it succeeds, it outputs a first-order formula that is a local first-order correspondent of $\phi$ (see, e.g., \cite[Def.~3.29]{BRV01} for the definition of local first-order correspondent).
-We assume $\phi$ to be in the language $\mathcal{L}_{\nabla \Box}$.\\ \textbf{Phase 1.} The formula $\neg \phi$ is rewritten into an equivalent disjunction of formulas $\bigvee \alpha_k$ that does not contain the connectives $\to$ and $\biimpl$ and is such that $\neg$ only occurs in front of propositional variables and no further distribution of $\ex, \Diamond, \Delta$, and $\wedge$ over $\vee$ is possible.\\ \textbf{Phase 2.} The algorithm then manipulates sets of formulas that are called \emph{systems} and are denoted with double vertical bars on their left.
+We now briefly describe the algorithm, assuming the input is a formula $\phi$ in $\mathcal{L}_{\nabla \Box}$.\\ \textbf{Phase 1.} The formula $\neg \phi$ is rewritten into an equivalent disjunction of formulas $\bigvee \alpha_k$ that does not contain the connectives $\to$ and $\biimpl$ and is such that $\neg$ only occurs in front of propositional variables and no further distribution of $\ex, \Diamond, \Delta$, and $\wedge$ over $\vee$ is possible.\\ \textbf{Phase 2.} The algorithm then manipulates sets of formulas that are called \emph{systems} and are denoted with double vertical bars on their left.
 Each disjunct $\alpha_k$ yields an initial system with a single formula $\lVert \neg \mathbf{i} \vee \alpha_k$, where $\mathbf{i}$ is a fixed, reserved nominal.
 Some transformation rules will be applied to the formulas of the systems and the algorithm succeeds if it manages to eliminate all the variables from each system, otherwise it terminates reporting failure.
-The following are the rules that we will use in our case.\\ \textbf{Rules for the connectives:} \begingroup \endgroup where $\mathbf{j}, \mathbf{k}, \mathbf{k}_1, \mathbf{k}_2$ are nominals and $\mathbf{k}, \mathbf{k}_1, \mathbf{k}_2$ do not appear in the premises.\\ \textbf{Ackermann-rule:} If $p$ is a variable that does not occur in the formulas $\phi_1, \dots, \phi_n$ and each of the formulas $\psi_1, \dots, \psi_m$ is negative in $p$ or does not contain $p$, then the rule replaces\ \item \textup{(A11)} is a consequence of \textup{(A0)}, \textup{(A5)}, and \textup{(A8)}; \item \textup{(K)} locally corresponds to $\top$; \item \textup{(Add)} locally corresponds to
+The following are the rules that we will use in our case.\\ \textbf{Rules for the connectives:} \begingroup \endgroup where $\mathbf{j}, \mathbf{k}, \mathbf{k}_1, \mathbf{k}_2$ are nominals and $\mathbf{k}, \mathbf{k}_1, \mathbf{k}_2$ do not appear in the premises.\\ \textbf{Ackermann rule:} If $p$ is a variable that does not occur in the formulas $\phi_1, \dots, \phi_n$ and each of the formulas $\psi_1, \dots, \psi_m$ is negative in $p$ or does not contain $p$, then the rule replaces\ \item \textup{(A11)} is a consequence of \textup{(A0)}, \textup{(A5)}, and \textup{(A8)}; \item \textup{(K)} locally corresponds to $\top$; \item \textup{(Add)} locally corresponds to

 \end{enumerate} \end{theorem}

 \begin{proof} \eqref{thm:appendix:item1}.
 We execute the SQEMA algorithm with the axiom $\univ p \biimpl \nabla(\bot,p)$ as input.
 We first negate the formula and rewrite it to obtain